SimCoachCorpus: A naturalistic dataset with language and trajectories for embodied teaching: Dataset statistics

 \subsection{Vehicle trajectory statistics}

-We analyzed how driving behavioral features such as speed, steering, and throttle control profiles changes as a function of location on the track as well as between subjects.
+We analyzed how driving behavioral features such as speed, steering, and throttle control profiles change as a function of location on the track as well as across subjects.
 Figure~\ref{fig:traj_behavior_speed} depicts the mean and variance of the speed profile across participants for both the coached and the self-practice datasets.
-We observe that, under the coached condition, the variance is much lower compared to the self-practice condition suggesting that with guidance subjects are able to perform more consistently.
+We observe that, under the coached condition, the variance of speed is much lower compared to the self-practice condition suggesting that with guidance subjects are able to more consistently control the vehicle.
 To better understand behavior, we divided the track into discrete segments (i.e., track-segments), each representing a functionally distinct portion of the course (e.g., straightaways, gentle curves, and sharp turns).
-We observe track-segment specific characteristics, in which the lowest speed always happens at the sharpest hairpin turn.
-We present additional behavioral plots related to steering and throttle control profiles in the Appendix.
+We observe track-segment-specific characteristics, for instance, the lowest speed always happens at the sharpest hairpin turn.
+Appendix \ref{appendix:additional_coached_self-practice} points to additional behavioral plots related to steering and throttle control profiles.